Matt Bianco: Reilly-Fisher duo years

 Following Danny and Basia's departure, Jenni Evans joined the band as the new female singer, and Mark Fisher became songwriter, producer, and keyboard player.
-This line-up recorded the Matt Bianco album, which was released in 1986.
+This line-up recorded a self-titled album, which was released in 1986.
 It spawned the hit "Yeh Yeh", a cover of Georgie Fame's song, which reached number 13 on the UK Singles Chart and number 7 in Germany, and the moderately successful second single "Just Can't Stand It".

 The band's sound changed considerably with the addition of Fisher, who contributed a more contemporary sound, compared to that of the early Matt Bianco.
-The use of synthesizers increased notably: Yamaha's DX-7 can be heard providing the slap bass in most songs, but the choice of noted studio musicians remained consistent, with Ronnie Ross being the most prominent example.
-After the first album with the new line-up, they took a 13-piece band on to a European tour that saw them perform in front of an audience of more than 250,000 attendees in total.
-Jenni Evans left the group shortly after the recording of the self-titled album and was not replaced.

 Matt Bianco was now a household name in Europe, and Warner Brothers sought to market them in the United States.
 They hired Gloria Estefan's husband and producer Emilio Estefan to produce a few songs, and recorded their third album, Indigo, with the Estefan productions being chosen as singles.
 1988's "Don't Blame It on That Girl" and "Good Times" only made a moderate impact.
 However, "Wap Bam Boogie", an album track originally on the B-side of the first single (and which did not involve Estefan in any capacity), did well on the dance charts.
 This pushed the joint single release of "Don't Blame It on That Girl"/"Wap Bam Boogie" up to number 11 on the UK Singles Chart, making it Matt Bianco's most successful single in that territory.
 It was also a top 10 dance hit in the US.
-Their first greatest hits album, entitled The Best of Matt Bianco, was released in 1990 and made the UK top 50.
-"Wap Bam Boogie" was then released as an A-side single to promote the compilation and achieved a minor chart success in the UK.